-As another years draws to a close it’s natural to start thinking about next year, and for investors everywhere that often means reading and making stock market predictions.
+As another year draws to a close, it’s natural to start thinking about next year, and for investors, that often means reading and making stock market predictions.

 The calculator versus the crystal ball

 Many economists, commentators and other market pundits like to predict the stock market in the same way that most people make predictions about the world in general – They just make it up.

 That’s entirely reasonable because, in many situations, it’s not obvious that there’s a better alternative than simple rules of thumb like, “There’s a tiger over there, so I’m going to run the other way”.
 The person running from the tiger hasn’t used any complex probability theory to work out the best course of action; it just seems reasonable that avoiding a tiger is a good idea.

 It’s an approach that has served us quite well for many thousands – if not millions – of years, and so it’s a well-tried approach.

 Unfortunately, it isn’t very good at predicting the future in detail.